 Dilution can occur in a number of ways.
 The most common way is through the issuance of new shares by a company for a variety of reasons such as equity-based compensation, stock splits, secondary offerings, and more.
 When this happens, the existing shares become less valuable because the total percentage of ownership that each shareholder holds is reduced.

-These anti-dilution provisions help protect investors from having their ownership stake diluted due to the issuance of new shares or stock options by a company.
+An anti dilution provision helps protect investors from having their ownership stake diluted due to the issuance of new shares or stock options by a company.
 When dilution occurs, earlier investors can experience a decrease in the value of their holdings since their percentage ownership is reduced.
-Since these investors are taking on the most risk at time of investment, they want their positions protected, and this exactly what anti-dilution provisions are designed to do.
+Since these investors are taking on the most risk at time of investment, they want their positions protected, and this exactly what anti dilution provisions are designed to do.

 This allows preferred stock investors to convert into common stock at a lower price than normal, allowing them to own more common stock than their initial preferred stock.

-An anti-dilution protection can help to insulate earlier investors by providing them with additional shares when the company issues new stock at a lower price.
+An anti dilution provision can help to insulate earlier investors by providing them with additional shares when the company issues new stock at a lower price.
 This allows them to maintain their percentage ownership stake in the company and can help mitigate any losses due to dilutive activity.

-Additionally, an anti-dilution protection can be used to create incentives for employees by allowing them to exercise options without suffering a significant loss in value.
+Additionally, an anti dilution provision can be used to create incentives for employees by allowing them to exercise options without suffering a significant loss in value.

-Overall, an anti-dilution protection is an important part of venture capital and other private equity investments as it provides legal protections that help ensure that all parties involved have an equitable share of ownership in the business.
+Overall, an anti dilution provision is an important part of venture capital and other private equity investments as it provides legal protections that help ensure that all parties involved have an equitable share of ownership in the business.